Loding Loading ...

 Will AT1 notes cast one long shadow?

 Whichever way the deal progresses, investors’ losses on Credit Suisse AT1 notes will remain a nagging worry.
-“The bank’s deal with UBS will cause a complete write-down of Credit Suisse’s 16 billion Swiss Francs worth of Additional Tier 1 bonds, as the riskiest notes introduced after the global financial crisis are known,” said Bal Krishen Rathore, Chairman and CEO, Century Financial.
+“The bank’s deal with UBS will cause a complete write-down of Credit Suisse’s 16 billion Swiss Francs worth of Additional Tier 1 bonds, as the riskiest notes introduced after the global financial crisis are known,” said Bal Krishen, Chairman and CEO, Century Financial.

 “This would mark the most significant loss yet for the investors of these bonds.
 Pension funds and Insurance companies, attracted by the yields, are the most prominent investors in these types of securities.
 UAE investors to financial products containing these securities are likely to take a hit.